Home

 John Angell Grant is a writer/director/actor from Palo Alto, California.

 John’s latest short film “Lurk” won “Best Super Short Film” at the Florence Film Awards.
-You can see “Lurk” here.
+It also won Best Micro Short at the Berlin Short Film Festival. and Best Microfilm at the Cleveland Arthouse Film Awards.
+You can watch “Lurk” here.

-His earlier short film “Desert Harem” won the Gold Award for Drama at the Paris Film Awards.
-You can see “Desert Harem” here.
+His earlier short film “Desert Harem” also won multiple film festival awards, including the Gold Award for Drama at the Paris Film Awards; and Best Editing at the Dallas Movie Awards.
+You can watch “Desert Harem” here.

 John’s short film “How to Make Amends” won “Best Indie Short Film” at the Paris Film Awards; “Best U.S. Narrative Short” at the Austin International Art Festival; the “Gold Award: Best Indie Short Film” at the International Gold Awards; and the “Silver Award: Indie Short Film” at the New York Movie Awards.
 You can see the film here.